About Betsy Todd, MPH, RN

 In adults receiving blood transfusions (P), what is the effect of using a smaller-than-20-gauge catheter (I) versus using a 20-gauge-or-larger catheter (C) on hemolysis or potassium level or both (O) within 24 hours of transfusion (T)?
 (Many of us were taught that a larger-bore catheter is necessary in order to prevent hemolysis during transfusion.
 Potassium is released when red blood cells rupture.)

 The nurses set out to explore the literature and the guidelines of authoritative sources such as the Infusion Nurses Society.
-But they weren’t left […]
+But they weren’t left to work […]

 Addressing Nurses’ Urgent Concerns About Ebola and Protective Equipment